elliotjreed/cloudflare-cache-purge-php/README.md

 # Cloudflare Cache Purge for PHP

-PHP 8.1 or above is required.
+PHP 8.2 or above is required.
+For PHP 8.1 please use version 2.0.2.

 This library allows the listing of Cloudflare "Zones" and purging files from the Cloudflare cache within a Zone.